-- 59.5.1 the Committee works effectively with the senior staff: - 59.5.2 an overview of business of the Association is maintained: - 59.5.3 the Agenda for each meeting is set; - 59.5.4 meetings are conducted effectively; - 59.5.5 minutes are approved and decisions and actions arising from meetings are implemented; - 59.5.6 the standing orders, code of conduct for Committee Members and other relevant policies and procedures affecting the governance of the Association are complied with; - 59.5.7 where necessary, decisions are made under delegated authority for the effective operation of the Association between meetings; - 59.5.8 the Committee monitors the use of delegated powers; - 59.5.9 the Committee receives professional advice when it is needed; - 59.5.10 the Association is represented at external events appropriately;
+- $59.\underline{56}.1$ the Committee works effectively with the senior staff; - 59.56.2 an overview of business of the Association is maintained; - 59.56.3 the Agenda for each meeting is set; - 59.56.4 meetings are conducted effectively; - 59.6.5.5 minutes are approved and decisions and actions arising from meetings are implemented; - 59.56.6 the standing orders, code of conduct for Committee Members and other relevant policies and procedures affecting the governance of the Association are complied with; - 59.56.7 where necessary, decisions are made under delegated authority for the effective operation of the Association between meetings; - 59.56.8 the Committee monitors the use of delegated powers;

-- 59.5.11 appraisal of the performance of Committee Members is undertaken, and that the senior staff officer's appraisal is carried out in accordance with the agreed policies and procedures of the Association; and - 59.5.12 the training requirements of Committee Members, and the recruitment and induction of new Committee Members is undertaken. - The Chairperson must be elected from the Committee Members (excluding co-optees) and must be prepared to act as Chairperson until the end of the next annual general meeting (unless s/he resigns the post).
-The Chairperson can only be required to resign if a majority of the remaining Committee Members present at a special meeting agree to this - 59.7 If the Chairperson is not present at a Committee meeting or is not willing to act, the Committee Members present will elect another Committee Member to be Chairperson for the Committee Meeting.
-If the Chairperson arrives at the meeting late, s/he will take over as Chairperson of the Committee meeting as soon as the current agenda item is concluded. - 59.8 If the votes of the Committee Members are divided equally for and against an issue, the Chairperson will have a second and deciding vote. - The Chairperson can resign his/her office in writing to the Secretary and must resign if s/he leaves the Committee or is prevented from standing for, or being elected to the Committee under Rule 43.
-The Committee will then elect another Committee Member as Chairperson. - 59.10 The Chairperson can be re-elected but must not hold office continuously for more than five years.

-FINANCIAL GUARANTEES FOR OFFICERS

-- 60.1 The Committee shall take out fidelity guarantee insurance to cover all Office Bearers and employees who receive or are responsible for the Association's money, or, these office bearers and employees must be covered by a bond as set out in Schedule 4 of the Industrial and Provident Societies Act 1965, or a guarantee under which they promise to account for and repay money due to the Association accurately. - The Committee shall have the power to purchase and maintain indemnity insurance for, or for the benefit of, persons who are, or were at any time, Committee Members, officers or employees of the Association.
-A Committee Member may form part of a quorum and vote at a meeting where such insurance is under consideration notwithstanding the terms of Rules 38.1 and 38.2. - Office Bearers and employees will not be responsible for the Association's loss while they are carrying out their duties unless there has been gross negligence or dishonesty.
-If an Office Bearer or employee is dishonest, the Association will try to recover any loss that it has suffered and may alert the police or other relevant authority.
+59.56.1 the Association is represented at external events appropriately: 59.56.1 appraisal of the performance of Committee Members is undertaken, and that the senior staff officer's appraisal is carried out in accordance with the agreed policies and procedures of the Association; and 59.56.1 the training requirements of Committee Members, and the recruitment and induction of new Committee Members is undertaken.
+59.67 The Chairperson must be elected from the Committee Members (excluding cooptees) and must be prepared to act as Chairperson until the end of the next annual general meeting (unless s/he resigns the post).
+The Chairperson can only be required to resign if a majority of the remaining Committee Members present at a special meeting agree to this.
+59.78 If the Chairperson is not present at a Committee meeting or is not willing to act, the Committee Members present will elect another Committee Member to be Chairperson for the Committee Meeting.
+If the Chairperson arrives at the meeting late, s/he will take over as Chairperson of the Committee meeting as soon as the current agenda item is concluded.
+If the votes of the Committee Members are divided equally for and against an 59.89 issue, the Chairperson will have a second and deciding vote.
+59.910 The Chairperson can resign his/her office in writing to the Secretary and must resign if s/he leaves the Committee or is prevented from standing for, or being elected to the Committee under Rule 43.
+The Committee will then elect another Committee Member as Chairperson.
+59.1011 The Chairperson can be re-elected but must not hold office continuously for more than five years.
+FINANCIAL GUARANTEES FOR OFFICERS 60.1 The Committee shall take out fidelity guarantee insurance to cover all Office Bearers and employees who receive or are responsible for the Association's money, or, these office bearers and employees must be covered by a bond as set out in Schedule 1 of the Co-operative and Community Benefit Societies Act 2014, or a guarantee under which they promise to account for and repay money due to the Association accurately.
+60.2 The Committee shall have the power to purchase and maintain indemnity insurance for, or for the benefit of, persons who are, or were at any time, Committee Members, officers or employees of the Association.
+A Committee Member may form part of a quorum and vote at a meeting where such insurance is under consideration notwithstanding the terms of Rules 38.1 and 38.2.